LHYi/Power-system-dynamics-stability-and-control/Lecture 3-4.md

 ### 4. Can the generator be operated at theoretical maximum power?
 Justify your answer

 No. If the generator is operated at maximum power, i.e. $\delta =90\degree$, it is not stable.
 For example, if the mechanic torque increases, which will lead to the increase in $\delta$, the electrical power output is supposed to increase as well to keep the system stable.
-However, if it is operating at maximum output, the ouput power will decrease, which will lead to a further increase of &delta and the lost of synchronization.
+However, if it is operating at maximum output, the ouput power will decrease, which will lead to a further increase of &delta; and the lost of synchronization.